 Radisson Collection Royal Hotel

 Long a pilgrimage destination for design and architecture buffs, this recently renovated hotel pioneered today’s widely revered concept of “design hotel,” when it was erected in 1960.
 As the only hotel completely executed by celebutante Danish Modernist architect and designer Arne Jacobsen, the SAS Royal Hotel, as it was then known, loomed as Copenhagen’s first skyscraper.
-Assiduously, Jacobsen masterminded every detail, including the furniture, such as his renowned Swan, Egg and Drop Chairs.
+Assiduously, Jacobsen masterminded every detail, including the furniture, such as his renowned Swan, Egg, and Drop Chairs.
 Renovated in 2018 by Space Copenhagen, the classic still impresses guests and visitors.
-Take time to tour Room 606, kept intact with Jacobsen’s original design like a trip back in history.
+Take time to tour Room 606, kept intact with Jacobsen’s original design, for a trip back in time.

 D’Angleterre